frankburgs/main/markdowns/infoTech.md

 - Popular server OS's are microsoft windows server, Linux, UNIX, macOS X, freeBSD
 - 3 types of peripherals, input, output, and storage devices.
 - SATA or PATA drives, RAM or ROM.
+## Cables
+### Hard drive
+- Connect a CPU to the main or default storage.
+- Connect a hard drive to a motherboard or controller card.
+### Serial advanced technology attachment (SATA)
+- Next generation, carries high speed data, connects to storage devices.
+### Integrated drive electronics (IDE)
+- Older interface, 40-wire ribbon that connects motherboard to 1 or 2 drives.
+### SCSI
+- Designed to support a wide variety of devices.
+- Ribbon or standard round cables of 50, 68, or 80 wires.
+- One cable or daisy chained can connect up to 16 devices including motherboard or SCSI controller card.
+### Multipurpose
+- Connect devices and peripherals without a network connection.
+They transfer both data and power.
+- USB connects many peripherals, speeds from 480 Mbps - 40 Gbps.
+- Lightning, Thunderbolt (copper max length 3 m, optical 60 m) (Apple proprietary)
+### VGA
+- Older, analog
+### HDMI
+- HD, different connector types (type A most common), to display.
+### Mini-HDMI
+- Type C cable.
+### DisplayPort
+- Connects a DisplayPort interface to a display.
+### Digital visual interface (DVI)
+- DVID (digital), DVII (integrated, meaning digital and analog)
+- Single link supports 3.7 gbit/s HDTV @ 60 fps.
+- Dual link supports 7.4 gbit/s HDTV @ 85 fps.
+### Serial
+- Follows RS-232 standard (data bits must flow in line, one after the other, over the cable)
+- Used in modems, keyboards, mice, other peripherals (sometimes called peripheral cables, but video and multipurpose cables are also called that for the same reason).
+### Adapters
+- Some examples below
+- DVI to VGA, HDMI
+- USB-C to USB-A
+- USB to ethernet
+### Network
+#### Coaxial
+- Originally used to connect TV's to home antennas.
+Today used to send cable TV signal to cable boxes & internet to home modems.
+- Contain an inner copper wire surrounded by insulation & other shielding.
+- Highly resistant to signal interference.
+- Can support longer lengths than twisted pair ethernet cables.
+- 10 mbit/s
+- Data over cable service interface specification (DOCSIS) is a networking standard used in systems that provide internet access over TV lines.
+- Common types include RG6, RG59, & F.
+#### Fiberoptic
+- Used in WANs, work over long distances and can handle heavy volume traffic.
+- Local connector (LC), straight tipped (ST), subscriber connector (SC).
+##### Single mode
+- Lone light path typically sourced by a laser.
+- Much longer transmission distance.
+##### Multimode
+- Multiple light paths, sourced by LED.
+Can carry multiple signals in same line simultaneously.
+#### Ethernet
+- Twisted pair, T568A & B networking standards, 4 pairs of twisted wires to reduce interference.
+- RJ11 & RJ45 are common.
+- Hardwire a computer to a LAN, faster and more consistent than Wi-Fi.
+- Shielded (STP) are more expensive and reduce outside interference.
+- Unshielded(UTP) are cheaper and more common.
+- Category numbers, with higher numbers being newer better faster.
+### IDE

+### SCSI

 ## Core
 - Located in the center of the CPU.
 - Can process data together or separately.